fern-api/fern/packages/docs/docs/generators/supported.md

 #### JavaScript/TypeScript

-`fern-typescript`: A JavaScript SDK, fully typed with TypeScript declarations.
+`fernapi/fern-typescript-sdk`: A JavaScript SDK, fully typed with TypeScript declarations.
 Build Node.js, web, and mobile web applications.

 #### Java

-`java-client`: A Java SDK.
+`fernapi/fern-java-sdk`: A Java SDK.

 #### Python

-`fern-python`: A Python SDK.
+`fernapi/fern-python-sdk`: A Python SDK.

 ### Generate server interfaces

 #### TypeScript Express

-`fern-typescript`: Validation that your JavaScript or TypeScript Express server correctly implements your API. _(Requires private beta login!)_
+`fernapi/fern-typescript-express`: Validation that your JavaScript or TypeScript Express server correctly implements your API. _(Requires private beta login!)_

 #### Java Spring

-`java-server`: Validation that your Java Spring server correctly implements your API. _(Requires private beta login!)_
+`fernapi/fern-java-spring`: Validation that your Java Spring server correctly implements your API. _(Requires private beta login!)_

 #### Python FastAPI

-`fern-python`: Validation that your Python FastAPI server correctly implements your API. _(Requires private beta login!)_
+`fernapi/fern-python-fastapi`: Validation that your Python FastAPI server correctly implements your API. _(Requires private beta login!)_

 ### Generate a Postman Collection

-`postman`: generates a [Postman Collection](https://www.postman.com/collection).
+`fernapi/fern-postman`: generates a [Postman Collection](https://www.postman.com/collection).
 If you'd like to use the Postman integration to auto-update your collection, [read on](../features/postman.md).

 ### Generate an OpenAPI spec

-`openapi`: generates an [OpenAPI spec](https://swagger.io/resources/open-api/) (also known as an OpenAPI spec).
+`fernapi/fern-openapi`: generates an [OpenAPI spec](https://swagger.io/resources/open-api/) (also known as an OpenAPI spec).

 ## Contributing